 2. Check to See If Your Site Is Mobile-Friendly

-With over 90% of users accessing the internet via mobile devices, it is now essential to ensure that your website is mobile-friendly.
+With over 90% of users accessing the internet via mobile devices, ensuring that your website is mobile-friendly is essential.

 A non-mobile-friendly site will not display the web page elements as expected.
 You may find that buttons are not accessible or text becomes too small to read.
 All of this adds up to a poor searcher experience and will result in a penalty from the search engines.